kubeedge/kubeedge/docs/proposals/sig-node/exec-logs.md

 2. Redirect requests made by kube-apiserver to the cloud tunnel service

-We will not modify the code of kube-apiserver, so the connection request address initiated by kube-apiserver is {edgenodeip}:10250, and the 10250 port is obtained from (`node.Status.DaemonEndpoints.KubeletEndpoint.Port`), so we need DNAT.
+We do not modify kube-apiserver.
+It reads the target kubelet port from `node.Status.DaemonEndpoints.KubeletEndpoint.Port` and connects to `{edgeNodeIP}:10250`, so the traffic must be redirected through DNAT.

 ```
  kubectl get node {nodename} -o=jsonpath="{.status.daemonEndpoints.kubeletEndpoint['Port']}"